 top of page

-I am researching encounters of ethical problems in AI - and what happens when people speak up.
+My research is collecting these stories, from people in product development, consulting, academia, and NGOs.
+Ethical problems in AI - and what happens when people speak up.

 How I protect your confidentiality